FM (British band): 2019 onwards

-On 22 February 2019 FM released via Frontiers Records The Italian Job, a live DVD/CD package (also on Blu-ray) of their set at the Frontiers Rock Festival in Milan, Italy on 29 April 2018.FM's twelfth studio album Synchronized was released on 22 May 2020 via Frontiers Records.
+On 22 February 2019 FM released via Frontiers Records The Italian Job, a live DVD/CD package (also on Blu-ray) of their set at the Frontiers Rock Festival in Milan, Italy on 29 April 2018.
+FM's twelfth studio album Synchronized was released on 22 May 2020 via Frontiers Records.
 The band's thirteenth studio album, aptly titled Thirteen, was released by Frontiers Records on 18 March 2022.

 Prior to the release of Thirteen, and to celebrate the 30th anniversary of their second album Tough It Out, FM via Frontiers records released a live version of the album, Tough It Out Live.
 The 2CD set was released on 4 September 2021.

 Post-Covid-19 the band resumed touring, and during 2022 undertook a European tour and supported The Dead Daisies across the UK.
 For 2023 dates include in May a 12-date co-headline tour with Dare and Tyketto.

+The death of founder member Chris Overland was announced on 24 August 2023.